Moose on Great Northern Peninsula Abides Traffic Laws

 Christopher C. Mitchelmore

-Posted on June 12, 2011, in Landscapes/Geography and tagged canada, Great Northern Peninsula, Gros Morne National Park, Moose, Newfoundland & Labrador, Roddickton, Traffic collision.
+Posted on June 12, 2011, in Nature and tagged canada, Great Northern Peninsula, Gros Morne National Park, Moose, Newfoundland & Labrador, Roddickton, Traffic collision.
 Bookmark the permalink.
 4 Comments.